Beedeeboom/d-artiste/README.md

 ## R12.
 Application User Stories

-User stories enable us to build a clear understanding of what is expected to achieve for a minium viable product (MVP) and what we need to focus on to build all features and functions of our application.
+User stories enable us to build a clear understanding of what is expected to achieve for a minimum viable product (MVP) and what we need to focus on to build all features and functions of our application.
 It is also important to allocate a size and order of importance to each of our User stories to ensure a MVP is delivered on time.
 To do this a Trello board was established to define the user features of D'Artiste marketplace application.
 Each feature was allocated a size from small, medium to large (green, orange, red) and a purple tag added for MVP user features.
 D'Artiste users can be either Artists or Buyers therefore the user stories were listed in three different columns with common user features in the "User Story" column, Artist features in the "Artist Story" column and the Buyer features in the "Buyer Story" Column.

 Link to Trello Board User Stories - https://trello.com/b/eseB1FEr/d-artiste